Self-Employed Retirement Plans Aurora, IL

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that allows those who are self-employed to contribute a percentage of their net earnings.
-Contributions are strictly employer contributions an employer, so, as a independent business owner, you (the employee) would not be able to contribute above the 25% you (the employer) already contributed.
+Plan Overview: A Simplified Employee Pension (SEP) IRA serves as a retirement savings option that allows those who are self-employed to contribute a percentage of their net earnings.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) cannot make additional contributions above the 25% you (the employer) already contributed.
 If you have employees, it's required to contribute the same amount for them as you do for yourself.
-It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
-A SEP IRA is a good option for companies with fluctuating revenue streams.
-Compared to other retirement options, SEP IRAs lack the high fees associated with starting or maintaining other plans.
+You have the flexibility to contribute a set monetary value or a percentage of wages to employee accounts.
+SEP IRAs works well for entrepreneurs facing periods of inconsistent earnings.
+Unlike other plans, SEP IRAs don’t have the high fees associated with starting or maintaining other plans.

-SEPs work like traditional IRAs, where the contributions are tax-deferred and money withdrawn is subject to income tax.
+SEPs function like traditional IRAs, where you contribute pre-tax dollars and money withdrawn is subject to income tax.

 • 25% of compensation, or